 Picture, if you will, a typical scene.
 A senior manager is waiting impatiently for vital information while the team grapples to pull data from various systems.

-By the time the report is done, some details are already out of date – it would have been more valuable a week earlier.
-Does this sound familiar?
+By the time the report is done, some details are already out of date - it would have been more valuable a week earlier.
+Sounds familiar?

 What would it mean to your business to have actionable insights and analysis at will?
 How would real-time reporting inform your strategic and tactical decision making?